-As the owner and director of one of the largest music learning centers in the SF Bay Area I've had the privilege of interviewing hundreds of students and instructors.
-I've come to realize there are important differences in the learning process between young people and adults.
+As the owner and director of one of the largest music learning centers in the SF Bay Area, I've had the privilege of interviewing hundreds of students and instructors.
+I realize there are important differences in the learning process between young people and adults.

 Now, before we get too far, I want to dispel one myth.
 There's a rumor going around that it's more difficult for adults to learn.

 For the record, it's simply not true.
 Adults have many advantages when learning how to play guitar, including the ability to understand concepts faster and a greater sense of self motivation.
 Experience tells me that, given proper instruction, practice and a sufficient amount of time, every adult can learn to play guitar.

 - When learning how to play guitar, it's best to spend some time each day working on these lessons… say, 15 to 20 minutes.
 This works better than spending a bunch of time and then letting several days go by.

 - Take the lessons in order.
 You might find some lessons seem like material you already know.
 Review the lesson anyway.
 You're almost always gonna find some bit of information that will help you later on.

 - One issue adults seem to have is that it's more difficult to just be a beginner.
 It can be uncomfortable not being able to do something, even after trying it several times.
 Try to allow space to fumble.
 Anybody who's gotten good at doing something at one time had to do it poorly… And you're no exception.Knowing this is half the battle.
 I've organized this and all my lessons to take this into account and give you, as an adult, an advantage.
 I'll even point out ways to deal with common pitfalls and stumbling blocks throughout the lessons.Your job is to keep taking one step at a time… keep moving forward.